RoboJackets/robocup-software/doc/Mathematical_Optimization.md

 # Mathematical Optimization

-Mathematical optimization involves the maximization or minimization of a function through cleaver choices of the input variables and the analysis of the the output.
-They are mostly iterative as the underlying function is not easily calculated.
+Mathematical optimization involves the maximization or minimization of a function through clever choices of the input variables and the analysis of the the output.
+They are mostly iterative as the underlying function is not easily analysed.

 Below is the comparison of the optimization algorithms that we use and their general use cases.

 ## Gradient Ascent

-Gradient Ascent involves using the first order derivative to choose the next point to test.
-It will then move in the direction it increases the fastest.
-As it passes the maximum, the step size, or temperature, decreases.
-Once the gradient is close enough to zero or the temperature is low enough, the optmization algorithm exits.
+Gradient Ascent involves using the first order derivative to choose the next point.
+It will then move in the direction of the fastest increasing or decreasing gradient.
+As it passes the maximum, the step size decreases.
+Once the gradient is close enough to zero or the step size is small enough, the optmization algorithm exits.

-Gradient Ascent is very good at climbing local maxes but has difficulty when facing a multimodel function.
+Pros:
+ * Very good at finding the the optimum point of a smooth unimodal function.
+ * Parallelizable
+ * Various configurable attributes to speed up convergence

+Cons:
+ * The gradient must be known at all points.
+ * Has trouble with noisy functions
+ * Can become stuck in local optimums.
+ * Somewhat slow in convergence

 ## Parallel Gradient Ascent

-Since Gradient Ascent has trouble with multiple local maxes, using mulitple starting points allows for the global maximum to be found.
-To do this, some knowledge of the function must be used to place a starting point near each maximum.
+Parallel Gradient Ascent combines multiple independent Gradient Ascents together and operates on them as a set.
+If two inputs are near to each other, the two Gradient Ascents are combined into one.

+Pros:
+ * Starting points can be pre-calculated to increase convergence speed
+ *

+Cons:
+ * The general location of the critical point must be known to find the global optimum
+ *

 ## Nelder-Mead

-Nelder-Mead is an algorithm that involves using a simplex to "flip" it's way up a hill, shrinking and expanding when neccessary.
-The simplex has N+1 vertices where N is the number of inputs to the function you are trying to optimize.
+Nelder-Mead involves using a simplex to "flip" its way up a hill, shrinking and expanding when neccessary.
+The simplex has N+1 vertices in N dimensions.
+For example, in the two dimensional case, the simplex is a triangle.

-This method is useful when each function call has a very high calculation cost.
-Nelder-Mead tries to find the maximum through the fewest amount of calls possible.

-Nelder-Mead can do both local and global maximization based upon the starting inputs.
-Special care must be taken when choosing these as the output varies widly.
-Specifically, the starting location and the input step sizes.
+Pros:
+ * Minimizes the number of function calls
+ * Somewhat fast in convergence

+Cons:
+ * Finding the global or local optimum is determined by the sstarting step size
+ * May converge to a non-stationary point
+ * Has trouble with noisy functions